robot670/Anirudh_BlueStamp_Portfolio/index.md

 --->
 # Second Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/PIYOtmZmPDk?si=pDYBdSPcMP7ViUBq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Description**

 For my second milestone, I coded servo movements, allowing me to precisely control servo positions.
 I also added an HCO-5 Bluetooth module to send inputs from my phone to the Arduino.
 To do this, I made an app on MIT App Inventor with buttons coded to send number inputs to the Arduino.
 The Arduino then uses the inputs to send commands to the servos, moving the arm.
 These inputs.
-I have 1 button to connect to my HCO-5 module, 6 buttons for various arm movements (up, down, left, right, open, close), and 1 button to reset my servos.
+I have 1 button to connect to my HCO-5 module, 6 buttons for various arm movements (up, down, left, right, open, close), and 1 button to reset my servos (Figure 7).
 During this milestone, I improved my battery pack by mounting it to the base of the robotic arm, simplifying my design.

 **How it works**

 The HCO-5 Bluetooth module communicates with microcontrollers such as Arduino to recieve commands from my phone through Classic Bluetooth.
 It acts as a bridge between my phone and the Arduino, receiving  information as bytes, which are then sent to the Arduino.
-For my robot, when a button was pressed on my phone, it would send a number to the HCO-5 Bluetooth module, which was then received by the Arduino.
+For my robot, when a button was pressed on my phone, it would send a number to the HCO-5 Bluetooth module, which the Arduino then received.
 The Arduino then uses that input and executes the command.
 For example, the button that moves the arm down would send an input of 1.
 The Arduiino will recieve this input and command the servos (2 and 3) to move to bring the arm down.

+On my project, I am using the VCC, Ground, Rx, and Tx pins on my HCO-5 Bluetooth module (Figure 6).
+The VCC and Ground supply voltage and ground, respectively.
+The Rx and Tx pins communicate with the Arduino's Tx and Rx pins to receive and transmit information.

 **Challenges**